Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPAudience 3.0.4

-- Internal fixes to clear cached lifecycle data from signalWithData requests.
+- Fixed an issue where lifecycle data was included in signalWithData requests.

 ## May 17, 2022